Serving the English Catholic Community of Westmount, Quebec since 1926.Learn More About Us

 Weekly Donation Envelope Boxes

-Parishioners who use the envelope system for their parish contribution will find the 2018 boxes available at the main entrance of the church this weekend.
-Please be sure to pick up only the box that has your name and number on it.
+Parishioners are reminded that the 2018 boxes for weekly donations are available at the main entrance of the church.
 Boxes are in alphabetical order.
 Some of you will note that you have a different number on your box this year.
 This is due to our computer system and our new printer-producer of the boxes.
-Don’t worry – your number and name are all on our computer and lists.
-Thank you for your comprehension and faithful generosity.
+If you do not currently have a box for your donations, please contact the parish office and we will be pleased to organise one for you.

 “For I was hungry and you gave me food” (Matthew 25:35)